-This is a general requirement for all load facilities and nothing specific for large computational loads.
+This is a general requirement for all load facilities and nothing specific for LCLs.

 According to Section 6.1.2 of the TSC, the project’s transmission connection equipment shall be designed to withstand the fault levels in the area.
 According to Section 6.4.4 of the TSC, if any future system changes result in an increased fault level higher than the project’s equipment capability, the connection applicant is required to replace that equipment with higher rated equipment capable of withstanding the increased fault level, up to the maximum fault level specified in Appendix 2 of the TSC.